andreasthoelke/dotvim/help.md

 ## Dirvish

-a - open file in right split, then use ]f [f to go back forth the files in the dir! x - add some files to the arglist that you want to work with. then open the first file (with a or i), then use ]a [a [A ]A - to go through the marked files (instead of opening tabs for all files)
+:vs ./   - open the cwd in a split! you can use <c-i> in command line to drill into sub-folders a - open file in right split, then use ]f [f to go back forth the files in the dir! x - add some files to the arglist that you want to work with. then open the first file (with a or i), then use ]a [a [A ]A - to go through the marked files (instead of opening tabs for all files)